AlexanderGeorge102934/orderBook/README.md

 ## Build Instructions

-1. Navigate to your project root directory.
+1. Go to your project root directory.

 2. Create your build files: